ankidroid/Anki-Android/Freely-distributable-fonts.md

 # Others
 Many fonts can be found at the link below, they seem to be freely distributable, but the specific license information is often unavailable:

-http://www.wazu.jp/
+# Comments
+* The Hebrew fonts "Asakim" and "Stop Motion" are stylized fonts, not suitable for study.
+They should be removed. http://www.wazu.jp/